UCLichCodeClub/Meeting_ICH_24Mar2020/README.md

 # Running instructions for jupyter notebooks:

-0. Clone this repository in your local machine and access the directory through the following bash commands:
+0. Clone this repository on your local machine and access the directory through the following bash commands:

 ````
 git clone https://github.com/UCLichCodeClub/Meeting_ICH_25Mar2020